This list includes some of the most common questions about Verification and Reporting.

 The engine does not count auto-play in the Impressions with Video Start metric, but does count it in the Video Start metric.

 When a user starts the video player multiple times during one browser session, the Impressions with Video Start count increases by one, but the Video Start count increases every time the user played the video.

 Note: The Video Start metric is available in the CRB (Analytics), but not in Verification reporting.

-With regard to domains, "Unrecognized" includes cases in which either Peer39 is unable to extract a URL or a domain is not visible or unknown (impressions with a blinded URL).
+With regard to domains, "Unrecognized" includes cases in which a domain is not visible or unknown (impressions with a blinded URL).
 In the verification dashboard, unrecognized domains appear as "Unrecognized."

 Sizmek completely removes server-level bot traffic from all reporting, so that data is neither visible, nor billed to the client.
 Ad Stacking is removed from viewable counts, and is reported separately.
 Ghost Sites are included in viewable impression counts.

 Sizmek counts Ad Stacking only if another ad completely (100%) covers our ad.
 The case of expandables may be included if the ad is expanded and fully covers one of our ads.